Wanderer of the Wasteland (1924 film): Production

 Paramount Pictures decided to make a picture entirely in Technicolor (an early version known as Process 2) following the success of the Technicolor sequences in the film The Ten Commandments (1923) and director Irvin Willat's own Heritage of the Desert (1924).
 Production began on January 24, 1924, and wrapped on March 9.
 Location shooting for the film included setting up "tent cities" in remote parts of Arizona, Nevada and California, and the production crew worked without being able to watch dailies.

 Preservation status

 The film is now considered to be a lost film.
 An original cemented Technicolor print survived into the 1960s in the hands of the film's director, Irvin Willat, who reported in 1971 that the 35 mm nitrate film had decomposed.

 After Willat's death, his daughter mentioned that she remembered the day when he discovered that Wanderer of the Wasteland had decomposed.
 She said he went upstairs to his bedroom, closed the door and cried for three hours.
-His former wife Billie Dove starred in the picture, and he had never really come to terms with their separation.
-Dove was lured away from Willat by Howard Hughes.
+His former wife, Billie Dove, starred in the picture, and he had never really come to terms with their separation after she left him for Howard Hughes.